Motu Move is live!

 Metrocard, SuperGold and cash will continue to be accepted until all new payment options are live.

-We’ll share more details — including dates and what to expect — as each phase is confirmed.
+We’ll share more details — including dates and what to expect — as the rollout continues.

 Why are things changing?